 This is a simple script that just lists the contents of a directory.
 The key line is

-os.system("ls %s" % directory).
-The system command (part of the os module) is passed a string, and executes the value of that string in pretty much exactly the same way that the same text would have been executed if you had typed it yourself at the command line.
+subprocess module) is passed a list of arguments.
+It joins those arguments together into a string and runs it the same way that the same text would have been executed if you had typed it yourself at the command line.
 The output of the command is printed to the screen.

 Lets imagine that we have to run ten simulations to calculate the energy of ten different molecules, that are held in the files